hakimel/reveal.js/README.md

 ## Installation

 The **basic setup** is for authoring presentations only.
-The **full setup** gives you access to all reveal.js features and plugins such as speaker notes as well as the development tasks needed to make changes to the source.
+The **full setup** gives you access to all reveal.js features and plugins as well as the development tasks needed to make changes to the source.

 ### Basic setup